Deborah Brevoort: The Poetry of Pizza

-Her next play was The Poetry of Pizza, a contemporary comedy of errors in which the unlikely romance of an American scholar and a Kurdish refugee sets in motion a rash of culinary courtships.
-The play is a romantic comedy built on the conventions of farce and the methods of post modernism.
-It premiered at the Purple Rose Theatre in 2007 directed by Guy Sanville and produced by Jeff Daniels, after being developed in the Women's Playwright's Festival at Centenary Stage in NJ.
-It has gone on to numerous critically acclaimed productions at America regional theatres including Mixed Blood, Virginia Stage and others.
+Brevoort's next play was The Poetry of Pizza, a contemporary comedy of errors in which the unlikely romance of an American scholar and a Kurdish refugee sets in motion a rash of culinary courtships.
+The play is a romantic comedy built on the conventions of farce and the methods of postmodernism.
+It premiered at the Purple Rose Theatre in 2007, directed by Guy Sanville and produced by Jeff Daniels, after being developed in the Women's Playwright's Festival at Centenary Stage in NJ.
+It has gone on to numerous productions at American regional theatres including Mixed Blood, Virginia Stage and others.

 The Velvet Weapon

 Brevoort turned to the form of political farce for The Velvet Weapon, which was inspired by interviews she conducted with the theatre artists who were involved in the Velvet Revolution in the former Czechoslovakia.
 A comic exploration of populist democracy, the play tells the story of an audience who stops a performance and takes over a show.
 CEC Arts Link supported the research and writing of the play, which was sponsored by the 9 Gates Festival in Prague and later won the Trustus Theatre's 2014 National Playwriting competition.